Red11114/WaterDetectionModule/README.md

 ### Change Hostname and Password

-After SSHing intot he pi for the first time, the hostname and password should be changed immediately by typing
+After SSHing into the Pi for the first time, the hostname and password should be changed immediately by typing
 ```
 sudo raspi-config
 ```